-By the end of the meeting, the guidance counselor had created a mock schedule for me, with two AP classes, math, science, video production, and a Microsoft certification class.
+By the end of the meeting, the guidance counselor had created a mock schedule for me.
+The schedule included two AP classes, math, science, video production, and a Microsoft certification class.
 I even had band in there, the advanced band class.
-My guidance counselor told me I was going to have a better experience than I had in my old school district, and if things didn’t work out, I could always be switched into virtual classes.
+My guidance counselor told me I was going to have a better experience than I had in my old school district.
+If things didn’t work out, I could always be switched into virtual classes.

-The thoughts about graduating early completely left my head after I met my new band director, and they told me how excited they were that I was going to be joining them.
-The cool thing was, they were a former student of my old band director, and I was told they are “a way cooler version of them.”
-They said they would be happy to help me whenever needed, and I left the school that day feeling much more positive.
+The thoughts about graduating early completely left my head after I met my new band director.
+They told me how excited they were that I was going to be joining them.
+The cool thing was, they were a former student of my old band director.
+They described themselves as “a way cooler version of the other director.”
+They said they would be happy to help me whenever needed.
+I left the school that day feeling much more positive.

 I don’t want to think about what would have happened if I gave up, but I’m certainly glad I didn’t.
 My new high school wasn’t perfect, but it was absolutely wonderful.
-I was able to graduate in 2015 with a 3.8 GPA and advanced diploma, something I never would have been able to do in my old school district.
+I graduated in 2015 with a 3.8 GPA and advanced diploma, something I never would have been able to do in my old school district.
 My guidance counselor, case manager, band director, and technology teacher all helped support me and continue to encourage me, even to this day, to continue advocating for myself.
-I’m now entering my third year of college in a highly competitive program, and thriving.
-I could have very easily been one of the many students who fall through the cracks and believe they are not worthy of receiving education, but luckily that wasn’t me.

 If you relate to any of my experiences right now, dear reader, let me just tell you that you belong, and you are worthy of receiving a free, appropriate public education.
 I know it may seem like there are staff members who hate you, but please continue to stay in school and do your best with the circumstances given.
 College is a completely different experience than high school, I promise.